To know what to leave out and what to put in; just where and just how, ah, that is to have been educated in the knowledge of simplicity.

 usage; you'll even find them on cruise ships).

 In fact, this is the universal answer to any of the (mostly unlikely) situations presented by this kind of "What if … ?" scenario.
-Simply ask yourself what the local populace would do should they ever need whatever item(s) you're missing!
+Simply ask yourself what the local populace would do should they ever need whatever item(s) you're not bringing!